The following is a list of business resources available to people interested in starting a business in Santa Fe or growing an existing business.

 LANS Venture Acceleration Fund.
 Funding for start-ups based on LANL technology.

-New Mexico Community Development Loan Fund.
-Provides loans, training and business consulting to entrepreneurs, business owners and non-profit organizations throughout the state and the entire Navajo Nation.
+The Loan Fund.
+A nonprofit alternative lender that provides loans, training and business consulting to entrepreneurs, business owners and non-profit organizations throughout the state and the Navajo Nation.

 Small Business Administration (SBA).
 Helps Americans start, build and grow businesses, through an extensive network of field offices and partnerships with public and private organizations.